 During his time with the UFU he has represented the Union at local, UK and EU levels and has been centrally involved in the UFU’s activity on virtually all of the major issues affecting Northern Ireland’s farmers over the past twenty years including: several CAP reforms; BSE, Foot and Mouth Disease, and Dioxin crises; £3 million Snow Hardship and £1.3 million Fodder Transport Schemes; a major ongoing Farm Safety Initiative; deregulation of the NI Milk Marketing Board; establishment of AgriSearch and Animal Health and Welfare NI; EU Nitrates Directive implementation; several farm capital investment and agri-environment schemes; secured £6 million of agri-monetary compensation for LFA farmers; major review of agri food related bureaucracy; introduction of sheep electronic identification; development of NI Executive’s Rural White Paper; introduction of £3 million Young Farmers’ Scheme; National Park opposition; Fermanagh flooding; Open Farm Weekend; retailer protests and creation of UK’s Groceries Code Adjudicator; ‘Horsemeat Scandal’; NI Agri-food Strategy Board input; introduction of Bovine TB Badger TVR trials; and introduction of a mobile ‘farmer health check’ email@example.com

 Barclay Bell farms on an 8th generation farm at Rathfriland, County Down.
 He is married with 3 children.
 Enterprises on the farm are cereals, sheep, winter accommodation for dairy heifers and willows.
 Farm diversification has also played a role on the farm with a cut flower enterprise and two years ago a wind turbine was erected.
 Barclay is a past member of the UFU Beef and Lamb Committee and Seeds and Cereal Committee, County Down Chairman and a member of the UFU Board.
-He is also an Associate of the Royal Agricultural Societies, chair of the Open Farm Weekend steering group, NFU Mutual Regional Board Member, a past YFCU County Chairman and member of YFCU Executive Committee, and a past Chairman of Texel Sheep Breeders Club NI.
+He is also a Fellow of the Royal Agricultural Societies, chair of the Open Farm Weekend steering group, a member of the Farm Safety Partnership, NFU Mutual Regional Board Member, a past YFCU County Chairman and member of YFCU Executive Committee, and a past Chairman of Texel Sheep Breeders Club NI.